Kristian Luuk

-Ants Robert Kristian Luuk, (born 14 June 1966) is a Swedish comedian and television presenter.
+Ants Robert Kristian Luuk (born 14 June 1966) is a Swedish comedian and television presenter.
 He has presented several shows such as Sen kväll med Luuk, Melodifestivalen and På spåret.
 He was married to Carina Berg.

-Biography

 Early life

 Kristian Luuk's parents come from Estonia, and the first few years in Sweden the family lived in Sätra in Stockholm, but in 1970 the family moved to Skärholmen.
 His father worked for IBM, and during three years at the end of the 1970s the family lived in California, USA.
 Luuk studied at Estniska skolan in Stockholm, and his high school studies took place at Åva gymnasium in Täby.
 He studied business and economics at Handelshögskolan in Stockholm, where he started getting involved in the student- and local radio.